 The general question that remains in the mind of separating parents always, Is PA child support is based upon gross or net income?
 As parents making money need to separate their retirement savings and payments of state taxes and dues therefore Child support is calculated on the net income of each parent.

-To calculate the child support obligation, the first step is to find the Adjusted Gross Income/Net of each parent on a monthly basis which includes the following:
+To calculate the child support obligation in Pennsylvania, the first step is to find the Adjusted Gross Income/Net of each parent on a monthly basis which includes the following:

 (1) Wages and salaries, bonus or commissions; |